ZachcZhang/zachczhang.github.io/_pages/about.md

 I am currently a Research Assistant in the Medical Data Intelligence Lab at the Hong Kong University of Science and Technology (Guangzhou), supervised by Professor Lei Chen.

 Before joining HKUST (GZ), I served as a DevOps Software Engineer on Tencent's enterprise payment project, where I was responsible for payment systems for Sam's Club, CCTV, and Li-Ning.
 I also gained experience as an intern at Tencent(2020) and Lenovo Research(2019).
-I obtained an MSc in Telecommunications from Hong Kong University of Science and Technology in November 2020, under the supervision of Professor Danny Hin-Kwok Tsang.
-Prior to this, I earned a Bachelor of Engineering from Beijing Jiaotong University in June 2019, supervised by Professor Guofang Fan.

 My research interests include large language models (LLMs), retrieval-augmented generation (RAG), multimodal learning, and few-shot learning.
 My goal is to become a researcher who effectively bridges theory with practical applications.